New EnglandFarm Guide

 Plan a Better Rhode Island Sunflower Day

 Sunflower season is beautiful because it is brief.
 Bloom windows can shift with planting dates, heat, storms, wind, and how quickly visitors move through a field.
-Before you go, check the farm's latest bloom report, ticket policy, photo rules, pet policy, parking instructions, and whether cutting is allowed that day.
+The farm's latest bloom report, ticket policy, photo rules, pet policy, parking instructions, and cutting notes give the freshest day-of picture.

 Cut well